 - We are not in a position to know what is in any item given to us for delivery, and we will not be deemed to be aware of the contents.
 You are not released from your obligation to check the goods comply with our Service specification, just because we have accepted them for delivery.

 - We have no liability to you for delay in the delivery of any item.
 Our delivery targets are a guide only – although we will endeavour to ensure that your item arrives within our delivery targets, we do not guarantee delivery within these targets.

-- We will not pay compensation for any other direct or indirect loss or damage caused to you or your items, even if caused by an intentional act or negligence of our employees, unless we are required to by law.
+- We will not pay compensation for any other direct or indirect loss or damage caused to you or your items, even if caused by an intentional act or negligence of our employees, contractors, or agents unless we are required to by law.

-- We are not liable to pay compensation for any loss or damage to an item, if the loss or damage occurred after delivery, or was caused by fraudulent or unauthorised use of our Card to Call or Card to Collect services.
+- We are not liable to pay compensation for any loss or damage to an item, if the loss or damage occurred after delivery, or was caused by fraudulent or unauthorised use of our Missed Delivery services.

 - You must claim any compensation following the process set out on our website at “Make a Claim”, including making your claim within the required time limit, being:

 - 7 days after delivery, for damaged or missing contents;

 - 21 days after sending, for the total loss (non-delivery) of an item.

 - If you intend to make a claim in court against us, that claim must be made in a New Zealand court and made within six months after you gave us the item for delivery.
 The following sections of Subpart 1 of Part 5 of the Contract and Commercial Law Act 2017 do not apply to the Services:

 - claims of damage or partial loss under s 274;